$200 Million Annually Recommended to Support Civic Learning

 The Commission recommends that Congress amend the law to require States to participate in the NAEP civics assessment, require the National Center for Education Statistics (NCES) to publish results of the NAEP civics assessment both in the aggregate for the Nation and separately for each State, and require schools to administer the NAEP civics assessment every two years.”

-Thank you to Commissioner James and the staff of the National Commission on Military, National, and Public Service Annie Rorem and Paul Lekas, President of Linchpin Strategies Catriona Macdonald, Andrew Wilkes of Generation Citizen, and CivXNow Senior Policy Advisor Ted McConnell for joining us last month to talk about this and other federal policy initiatives during the What Federal Policy and the Stimulus Could Mean for You webinar.
+Thank you to Commissioner James and the staff of the National Commission on Military, National, and Public Service Annie Rorem and Paul Lekas, President of Linchpin Strategies Catriona Macdonald, Andrew Wilkes of Generation Citizen, and CivxNow Senior Policy Advisor Ted McConnell for joining us last month to talk about this and other federal policy initiatives during the What Federal Policy and the Stimulus Could Mean for You webinar.
 You can listen to the webinar recording or check out the slide deck to learn how Coalition members can support national policy efforts and access federal civic education funding.

 Previous Next See All